 In the freezer: If you want to keep the cookies for longer, they freeze well for up to 3 months (see blow).

 It’s easy to freeze the rolled cookie dough balls (don’t dip them in sugar though!)

 Freeze on a lined baking sheet in a single layer until firm (about 2 hours, then transfer to freezer bags and freeze for up to 2 months.

 To bake, just take as many balls as you want to make from the freezer and let sit on a plate on the counter for 30 minutes, then roll in powdered sugar and bake.

-Place the cookies in single layers in freezer containers.
+Place the cooled cookies in layers in freezer containers, separating layers with baking parchment.
 Label with the name and use-by date (freeze for up to 3 months).